Monetisation delivers the economic value missing from the Business Development function.

-Is the role of the Business Development Manager living up to its expectation?
-Does the required deliverable of monetisation fit the current sales mandate?
-Are early-stage CEO’s leaving the responsibility to execute on a complex, financially driven commercial deliverables under the helm of the sales function?
+Is the role of the Business Development Manager living up to its title?
+Does the required deliverable of monetisation fit within the current sales mandate?
+Do founder team Chief Executive’s leave the responsibility to execute on complex and financially driven commercial deliverables under the helm of the sales function?

-As the business grows, the natural path would be for the Business Monetisation Executive responsible for delivering on business monetisation to slip into the CFO role.
-The CFO would then recruit a commercial manager with a robust corporate advisory and financial background to oversee business monetisation.
+After delivering successful growth, the natural progression would be for the Business Monetisation Executive to assume the role of the Chief Financial Officer.
+Therafter, it is the Chief Financial Officer’s responsibility to recruit a commercially astute manager with a robust financial background to oversee business monetisation.

 In summary, based on my experience it is no longer sufficient for founder teams to emphasise the need for a sales driven customer acquisition and partnership strategy.
 To remain relevant CEO’s and executive teams need to focus on originating and implementing customer and product monetisation strategies.
 The objective is to structure, to implement and to execute annuity based growth partnerships.
 Above all, the focus needs to be on generating high margin, sustainable cash flows.
 A great read that highlights the need for management teams to be focused on economic value and financial drivers is Blitzscaling.
 This is must read with insights and learnings for all founder management teams. blitzscaling-the-lightning-fast-path-to-building-massively-valuable-companies/